tamada/rrh/README.md

 Deletes unnecessary groups and repositories.
 The unnecessary groups are no repositories in them.
-The unnecessary repositories are to have a invalid path.
+The unnecessary repositories are to have an invalid path.

 ```sh